alpshq/statamic-asset-collector/README.md

 <!-- /statamic:hide -->

-This Addon provides a simple way to gather all the assets you used on the current page.

-The **main usage** is to display **image credits** at the bottom of your page.
-But you can also do everything what you'd normally do with a list of assets.
+Easily manage and showcase image credits on your website with Asset Collector.
+This addon helps you collect all assets used on a page, allowing you to display image credits and other information effortlessly.
+Primarily designed for displaying image credits, Asset Collector can also be used to manage any list of assets on your site.

 ## Installation